freenandes/topo-da-mente/content/note/driving.md

 I decided to open the door again and headed to the café.
 The wind was cutting my face and I felt alive.

+The air was fresh.
+The tarmac was wet.
+I avoided some puddles.

 The café was busy.
-I knew it from afar.
+I could tell it from afar.
 The windows were foggy.

 I decided to enter.
 It was too loud and too hot.

-Pieces of their dialogs were invading me and none made sense.
+Pieces of dialogs were invading me and none made sense.
+They were entangled and smudged.

 My brain stopped processing at a certain point, and the voices became only a drone.